 Most timber is sold to regional domestic markets, with some exported according to quality and demand.

-ForestrySA is also responsible for 19,500ha of Native Forest Reserve located within South Australia’s Mount Lofty Ranges and Green Triangle regions.
+ForestrySA is also responsible for more than 16,000ha of native forest located within South Australia’s Mount Lofty Ranges and Limestone Coast (Green Triangle) regions.

 These forests are managed and protected for conservation purposes.